AzothSolver/azoth-balancer/README.md

 <img src="https://raw.githubusercontent.com/AzothSolver/azoth-balancer/main/azoth-balancer-logo.png" alt="AzothBalancer Logo" width="150"/>
 </p>

+> ⚠️ **Experimental Software / Security Notice**
+> AzothBalancer is open-source and usable today, but it is still **early-stage software**.
+> - Expect breaking changes, incomplete features.
+> - **Do not expose the service publicly.** Run only on localhost or within a private network.
+> - **Keep server ports behind a firewall or bound to `127.0.0.1`** to avoid external access.
+> - No TLS/HTTPS or authentication exists yet for the `/reload` endpoint yet.

+> Feedback and contributions are welcome — do not rely on this as your sole production RPC layer.

-**AzothBalancer** is a high-performance, transport-agnostic JSON-RPC load balancer in Rust.
+**AzothBalancer** is a high-performance, JSON-RPC load balancer in Rust.
 It provides reliability, performance, and cost-efficiency for blockchain infrastructure, focusing on the demanding workloads of CoW Protocol solvers.
-The project is currently stable at **v0.3.0** with a well-tested foundation.
+The project is currently stable at **v0.3.0**.

 ---